paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-143-intercountry-adoptions.md

 (2) makes a false or fraudulent statement, or misrepresentation, with respect to a material fact, or offers, gives, solicits, or accepts inducement by way of compensation, intended to influence or affect in the United States or a foreign country—

-  (A) a decision by an accrediting entity with respect to the accreditation of an agency or approval of a person under subchapter II of this chapter;
+  (A) a decision by an accrediting entity with respect to the accreditation of an agency or approval of a person under subchapter II;

   (B) the relinquishment of parental rights or the giving of parental consent relating to the adoption of a child in a case subject to the Convention; or